-We love a royal wedding.
-We’re the girls that happily woke up at the crack of dawn to watch Kate Middleton marry Prince William.
-And, we’re not alone in our obsession.
+We love a royal wedding—haven’t you noticed?
+We’re the ones that happily woke up at the crack of dawn to watch Kate Middleton marry Prince William, and are planning to do the same for the upcoming nuptials of Prince Harry and Meghan Markle.
+Of course, we’re not alone in our obsession.
 Royal weddings have been national celebrations for generations.
 Perhaps it’s the Chantilly lace, the lavish 25-foot trains, or the cascading lily of the valley that evokes an enchanting reimagining of our favorite fairy tale.
-And amidst all of the pomp and circumstance, there are of course certain rules that are supposed to be followed.
+And amidst all of the pomp and circumstance, there are certain rules that are supposed to be followed.
 One being that their gown must speak of its time, rather than being timeless.

 Some royal brides, however, choose to ignore whatever style is de rigueur.
 It was Queen Victoria, who in 1840, wore white on her wedding day when color was considered the norm.
 The world then followed suit and white became convention.